Psychology

 Credits 3

-An introduction to the subfield of psychology, which investigates the psychological and behavioral aspects of physical health.
+This course introduces students to the subfield of psychology, which investigates the psychological and behavioral aspects of physical health.
 Mental functioning as a causative factor in physical illness/wellness will be explored.

 PY 361: Marriage and the Family